Join us for Admission Shadow-a-Student Day

 British Literature I (British Literature to 1800) students read representative British works ranging from the Anglo-Saxon period through 1800 and varying in genre from poetry to essays (general and personal), short stories, and novels.
 The students continue to develop analytical and critical skills (in both prepared and spontaneous writing), while they also refine their individual styles by writing personal essays and journals.
 An important emphasis of the course is the development of students' abilities to read and interpret poetry in all its forms.
 In addition, students often address recurring themes of the course through their own creative writing, in original short stories and poetry, as well as occasionally in the forms of the works studied (such as the Anglo-Saxon poem, the heroic couplet, the ballad, and the sonnet).
 The study of vocabulary, grammar, and syntax is an important component of the class.
 Texts may include: Beowulf , Le Morte d'Arthur, The Canterbury Tales, The Norton Anthology of Poetry, poetry selections by Thomas Wyatt, Christopher Marlowe, Walter Raleigh, and William Shakespeare, and Hamlet.

 Modern and Contemporary Literature and Philosophy is a continuation of Ancient and Medieval Literature and Philosophy. in this course, students examine literature that engages various strands of philosophical thought, from the early modern to the contemporary era.
 Students explore, alongside some of the major writers of our times, such philosophical questions as the nature of God, the nature of humanity, the meaning and purpose of human existence, and the nature of reality and time.
 In class discussions and written commentaries, students trace the history of philosophical thought and examine how the creative imagination has transformed ideas into literature.
-Texts may include: Mrs. Dalloway by Virginia Woolf, No Exit by Jean Paul Sartre, Waiting for Godot by Samuel Beckett, Labyrinths by Jorge Luis Borges, Silko Ceremony by Leslie Marmon, Life of Pi by Yann Martel, History of Love by Nicole Krauss.
+Texts may include: Mrs. Dalloway by Virginia Woolf, No Exit by Jean Paul Sartre, Waiting for Godot by Samuel Beckett, Silko Ceremony by Leslie Marmon Silko, and History of Love by Nicole Krauss.

-Writing Workshop: Creative Nonfiction provides students with the tools and guidance needed to critically analyze the writing of contemporary nonfiction writers, as well as instruction and feedback in replicating the form.
+Creative Nonfiction provides students with the tools and guidance needed to critically analyze the writing of contemporary nonfiction writers, as well as instruction and feedback in replicating the form.
 Through the workshop format, students will develop skills in both giving and receiving thoughtful comments that aid in the growth of all young writers.
-Texts may include: Winding Roads: Exercises in Writing Creative Nonfiction by Diane Thiel, Autobiography of a Face by Lucy Grealy, and Truth & Beauty: A Friendship by Ann Patchett.
-Supplemental readings will be taken from the Touchstone Anthology of Contemporary Creative Nonfiction edited by Lee Williford and Michael Martone.
+Texts may include: Winding Roads: Exercises in Creative Nonfiction by Diane Thiel, Autobiography of a Face by Lucy Grealy, and Truth and Beauty by Ann Patchett.

 Utopian/Dystopian Literature provides students withe an opportunity to investigate common themes, subjects, and characters of dystopian/utopian literature as well as the philosophical basis of a Eutopian world.
 We will begin by looking at the utopian ideology through Thomas Moore's Utopia and excerpts of Plato's Republic.
 From there we will jump into the dystopian worlds of imperfect Eutopian structures.
 We will look at the ramifications of attempting a perfect society, such as the loss of privacy, conflicts with individuality, the necessity of censorship, the inaccuracies of information, and the human tendency to corrupt such attempts through self-interest.
 Texts may include: The Utopian Reader edited by Gregory Claeys and Lyman Tower Sargent, "The Machine Stops" by E. M. Forster, "Standing Woman" by Yasutaka Tsutsui, "The Lottery" by Shirley Jackson, Welcome to the Monkey House and/or Player Piano by Kurt Vonnegut, We by Yevgeny Zamyatin, 1984 by George Orwell, Brave New World by Aldous Huxley, Oryx and Crake by Margaret Atwood.